Updated – August 2021 with more details and explinations.

 This definition also applies to any foods in restaurants.

 Also, a few countries, especially Australia and New Zealand, have much stricter limits.
-In Australia and New Zealand for an item to be labeled gluten free it must have 0ppm of gluten and no oats.
-Europe has standards for “low gluten” and “gluten free” designations.
-Much of the rest of the world adheres to the 20ppm designation for a gluten free label.
+Australia and New Zealand require 0ppm for a food item to carry the gluten-free label.
+Europe has standards for “low gluten” and “gluten-free” designations.
+Much of the rest of the world adheres to the 20ppm designation for a gluten-free label.

 Certified Gluten Free

-Certified gluten free means that a company has voluntarily paid for their item to be tested to ensure it tests at least below 20ppm.
+Certified gluten-free means that a company has voluntarily paid for their item to be tested.
+Testing ensures the food item has below 20ppm of gluten.

 No gluten containing ingredients

-Restaurants are under the same FDA rules and if we ever get to back to restaurants, there may be some changes.
-Menu items are starting to show up as “Gluten friendly” or “Gluten reduced” rather than “gluten free”.
+Restaurants are under the same FDA rules and if we ever get back to restaurants, there may be some changes.
+Menu items are starting to show up as “Gluten friendly” or “Gluten reduced” rather than “gluten-free”.

 FDA Rule Changes for Covid

-Also know that food manufacturers have been given some leeway in substituting ingredients without changing their label.
-But what they aren’t allow to do is change a non-allergen ingredient to one containing an allergen ingredient without disclosing it on the label.
-In other words, a manufacturer cannot change from tamari (gluten free soy sauce) to soy sauce (normally contains wheat) without disclosure.
+Also, know that food manufacturers have been given some leeway in substituting ingredients without changing their labels.
+But what they aren’t allowed to do is change a non-allergen ingredient to one containing an allergen ingredient without disclosing it on the label.
+In other words, a manufacturer cannot change from tamari (gluten-free soy sauce) to soy sauce (normally contains wheat) without disclosure.

 What does this all mean?

-If you don’t, stick to manufacturers you trust and have a good track record of producing gluten free foods.
-There are some manufacturers who dedicate their entire business to producing allergen free food items.
-They produce foods label it gluten free and often times even pay for it to be certified gluten free.
-Those with the commitment to producing allergen free items should be rewarded with our patronage.
+If you don’t, stick to manufacturers you trust and have a good track record of producing gluten-free foods.
+There are some manufacturers who dedicate their entire business to producing allergen-free food items.
+They produce foods label gluten-free and often times even pay for the product to be certified gluten-free.
+Those with the commitment to producing allergen-free items should be rewarded with our patronage.